sweetyparmar6116-ux/AI-Wireless-Network-Management/README.md

 | Backend   | Java (`com.sun.net.httpserver.HttpServer`, part of the JDK — no frameworks) |
 | AI        | Q-Learning, implemented from scratch in `QLearningAgent.java`       |

-No Python, Node.js, Spring Boot, Maven, or database is used, so the whole project compiles and runs with just a JDK.

 ## 3. Project structure